-If you fail to make on-time payments, you’ll be charged a late payment fee of $8 the day after your bill is due.
-You’ll be charged an additional $8 if you don’t pay within seven days of your due date.
+If you fail to make on-time payments, you’ll be charged late payment fees.
 While late fees are capped at 25% of your purchase price, they can add up quickly.
 Only consider Afterpay if you know you’re going to be able to pay your installments on time and in full each time payment is due.

 Who an Afterpay loan is good for

 If you don’t always have the cash on hand to pay for your online or in-store purchases, Afterpay might be a short-term solution worth considering.
 As long as you can make on-time payments, Afterpay is an interest-free option and may be an alternative to using a credit card that does charge interest.

 If you like budgeting and having an end date to your debt in sight, Afterpay may also be a good fit since you’ll be required to pay off your loan in four equal installments.
 If you make your payments on time, you may be approved to spend more.

 How to apply with Afterpay